-The program should be run from a 'User profile' either by running the program from
+The program should be run from a 'User profile' either by running the program from that profile (with the Windows Run command or a Batch file) or by setting the 'Start in' option on a shortcut.

 An example of a batch file is the following.